 Overview

-A streamlined Content Library enables your proposal team to quickly complete RFP responses, answering 70-80% of a proposal with a quick click using Auto-Respond.
+A streamlined Content Library enables your proposal team to quickly complete RFP responses, answering 70-80% of a proposal with a quick click using Auto-Respond or AI Assistant.

 When you can automatically respond to those commonly seen questions, your team has more time to focus on tailoring each response to your customers’ specific needs.